fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Saladin introduced the college system in Egypt, which was also adopted in Al-Azhar.
 Under this system, the college was a separate institution within the mosque compound, with its own classrooms, dormitories and a library.

+[TBD]

 </details><details><summary>

 ## 980-1037 ibn Sina (Avicenna)

 </summary>

-Ibn Sina (Persian: ابن سینا; 980 – June 1037 CE), commonly known in the West as Avicenna (/ˌævɪˈsɛnə, ˌɑːvɪ-/), was a Persian polymath who is regarded as one of the most significant physicians, astronomers, philosophers, and writers of the Islamic Golden Age, and the father of early modern medicine.Sajjad H. Rizvi has called Avicenna "arguably the most influential philosopher of the pre-modern era".
+Ibn Sina (980 – 1037 CE), commonly known in the West as Avicenna, was a Persian polymath who is regarded as one of the most significant physicians, astronomers, philosophers, and writers of the Islamic Golden Age, and the father of early modern medicine.Sajjad H. Rizvi has called Avicenna "arguably the most influential philosopher of the pre-modern era".
 He was a Muslim Peripatetic philosopher influenced by Greek Aristotelian philosophy.
 Of the 450 works he is believed to have written, around 240 have survived, including 150 on philosophy and 40 on medicine.

 His most famous works are The Book of Healing, a philosophical and scientific encyclopedia, and The Canon of Medicine, a medical encyclopedia which became a standard medical text at many medieval universities and remained in use as late as 1650.
 Besides philosophy and medicine, Avicenna's corpus includes writings on astronomy, alchemy, geography and geology, psychology, Islamic theology, logic, mathematics, physics, and works of poetry.